GautamMereddy/Gembox-iterate_iMAT/README.md

-# Gembox - Iterative iMAT Pipeline?
+# Gembox - Iterative iMAT Pipeline

 In-house toolbox for genome-scale metabolic modeling (GEM) for the Ruppin lab.
 This is an R package that implements GEM functionalities.